michaelcfoti/RnB-Wavelet/README.md

 - Average rhythmic spectrum
 - Beta distribution of the dataset

-In the supplementary demo folder, two additional demos can be executed:

-- `Spectral_filtering.m`: Fourier spectral method computing the arrhythmic spectrum

-- `Rhythmic_neural_mass.m`:  RnB-wavelet applied on a single epoch, illustrating :

-    - Original signal vs. resulting rhythmic signal
-    - Rhythmic spectrum derived from the rhythmic signal

  Note: There is a alternative interactive live script available where users can add their own data.
 Download the wRnBLive reposiory.